xyzlancehe/rdp_relative_mouse/readme-en.md

     This program should run when logging in through remote desktop.
 After the program starts, it will begin to take over the mouse movement of the remote host and attach relative displacement to it.
 And it will also generate relative displacement when the mouse is at the boundary.
 Close the program to stop taking over.

-    Some configurations will be loaded during startup and can be modified in `config. ini`.
+    Some configurations will be loaded during startup and can be modified in `config.ini`.
 + Configuration

   This program allows remote desktops to operate some games, but there are still some differences in the feel compared to local games.
 The main issue is when the local mouse moves to the boundary (which may not be visible within the game).
 At this point, if you continue to move outside the boundary, you will see: